pneyrinck/corecontrol/README.md

   CCModuleSetValue("shots", CoffeeBotDataModel::shots);
   CCModuleSetValue("start", CoffeeBotDataModel::start);

+  // create a socket to send and receive messages to a core control websocket server CCSocket* socket = CCSocketCreate("tcp", "ws://192.168:100.1:8080/models");

   // connect the module to the server
   CCConnect(true, module, socket);
 }

-// this function is called by CoreControl to inform the data model of changes from a remote control surface void CoffeeBotDataModel::ReceiveControlValueNumber(std::string controlName, double controlValue, void* context) {
+// this function is called by CoreControl to inform the data model of requested changes from a remote control surface void CoffeeBotDataModel::ReceiveControlValueNumber(std::string controlName, double controlValue, void* context) {
   if (controlName.compare("make")==0)
   {
-    // update your data model here
+    // update the data model here
     MyWidgetDataModel::make = controlValue;
     // tell core control the new value CCModuleSetValue("make", controlValue > 0.5);